Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color

 {\textbf{Color constancy.}}~~Early color-correction stages in camera ISP are motivated by the human visual system's color constancy ability to perceive object colors similarly under different illuminations.
 Computational color constancy generates sensor responses that are invariant to scene illumination in two steps: estimating scene illumination in raw sensor space, then removing the color cast.

-{\textbf{White balance.}}~~Most color constancy works focus on illumination estimation using classical statistics, gamut-based methods~\cite{BUCHSBAUM, cbcorr, finlayson_2013, edge_cc,gijsenij2012, Forsyth1990}, and deep-learning approaches~\cite{Lou2015,barron2015convolutional,Lo2021,deepwb}.
+{\bf{White balance.}}~~Most color constancy works focus on illumination estimation using classical statistics, gamut-based methods~\cite{BUCHSBAUM, cbcorr, finlayson_2013, edge_cc,gijsenij2012, Forsyth1990}, and deep-learning approaches~\cite{Lou2015,barron2015convolutional,Lo2021,deepwb}.
 After illuminant estimation, correction typically applies a diagonal $3\times3$ matrix to the raw-RGB image.
 Simple WB correction only ensures proper correction of neutral colors (\(R=G=B\) after correction).

 {\textbf{Color balance.}}~~Additional correction is required for non-neutral colors.
 Thus, diagonal correction provides white balance (WB), while full correction is color balance (CB).
 Diagonal correction suffices for particular illuminations (e.g., broadband) to achieve full CB, but many illuminations require full color balancing~\cite{cheng}.
 Camera ISPs apply an illumination-specific CST~\cite{Hakki_CVPR18} after WB to correct non-neutral colors.
 Adobe DNG implements this by mapping illuminants to CCT, then interpolating between calibrated $3\times 3$ CST matrices that map to CIE XYZ.
 Initially, DNG supported two CST matrices at high ($\sim$6500 K) and low ($\sim$2500 K) CCT.
 Karaimer and Brown~\cite{Hakki_CVPR18} showed that an additional calibration point ($\sim$4300 K) improves reproduction, resulting in DNG now supporting three CSTs.
-Other higher-dimensional mappings, such as polynomial~\cite{cheung} and root-polynomial~\cite{Finlayson}, could be used in place of the $3\times 3$ transformation; however, these mappings are prone to overfitting~\cite{Finlayson} and are non-invertible.
+Other higher-dimensional mappings, such as polynomial~\cite{cheung} and root-polynomial~\cite{Finlayson}, could be used in place of the $3\times 3$ transformation when invertibility is not required.